-At this point in time, Georgia’s average car insurance rates are pretty low; 12 percent less than the national average, in fact.
-However, that rate is steadily climbing higher and higher thanks to state laws that give insurers the freedom to raise rates without state approval.
-So if you haven’t taken your car insurance situation seriously yet, now is the best time to start.
-Even if you think you’re getting a good rate (I’m willing to bet most of us probably don’t) my research shows that you could be overpaying in the hundreds of dollars.
-And there’s one big thing you can do about it: Shop around.
+Georgia’s average car insurance rates are 12 percent lower than the national average.
+But rates are steadily climbing.
+If you haven’t examined your car insurance policy, now is the best time to start.
+Even if you think you’re getting a good rate, you could be overpaying by hundreds of dollars.
+And there’s one thing you can do about it: Shop around.

-You should be able to get most of your quotes online in less than five minutes each.
+You should be able to get most of your quotes online in just a few minutes.
 If you have to call for a quote, expect that to add 10 minutes to the process.
-Most of the information that you need will be pretty easy to cough up (your name, DOB, address, and so on), but if you don’t know your average annual mileage or the details of any accidents from the past five years, make sure to look them up before getting started.
+Most of the information that you need will be easy to provide (your name, address, date of birth, etc.), but if you don’t know your average annual mileage or the details of any accidents from the past five years, get that information before you get started.

 Georgia residents are required to have $25,000 of bodily injury coverage per person and $50,000 per accident, plus $25,000 of property damage liability coverage.

-Before you go ahead and purchase the minimum coverage, think about this:
+Before you go ahead and buy the minimum coverage, think about this:

 - Every 17.9 years the average driver will have an accident.

-- The average cost of an accident that causes a disabling, but nonfatal injury, is $80,700 — and that doesn’t include property damages.
+- The average cost of an accident that causes a disabling, nonfatal injury is $93,800, according to the National Safety Council.
+That doesn’t include property damages.

-Say I get into an accident that leads to an $80,000 injury.
-If I have minimum coverage, that means my insurance company will only pay $25,000, leaving me to come up with the remaining $55,000 on my own.
-I’ll probably be sued and end up draining my bank account to cover the damages.
-That’s something I’d rather avoid.
+Say a driver gets into an accident that leads to an $80,000 injury.
+If he or she has minimum coverage, that means the insurance company might pay only $25,000, leaving the driver to come up with the remaining $55,000.
+The driver probably will be sued and end up draining his bank account to cover the damages.
+That’s something most people would rather avoid.
 Wouldn’t you?

-And honestly, $80,000 worth of damages is kind of an optimistic scenario.
-First off, it doesn’t include property damages, which could easily reach an equivalent value.
-Second, imagine I hit more than one person and/or car at the same time.
-The results of a pileup could be devastating.
+Actually, $80,000 worth of damages, excluding property damage, is an optimistic scenario.
+Property damages easily could hit that number.
+And if the driver hits more than one person and/or car at the same time, the results of a pileup could be devastating.

-Consider adding uninsured motorist coverage as well.
+It’s recommended that you add uninsured motorist coverage to your auto policy.
 According to the Insurance Information Institute, nearly 12 percent of Georgia drivers are uninsured.
-If one of them hits you and you don’t have this coverage, you’ll have to pay for the damages yourself, even if the accident wasn’t your fault.
-Uninsured motorist coverage protects you from having to pay out of pocket for damages caused by another driver.
+If one of them hits you and you don’t have uninsured motorist coverage, you’ll have to pay for the damages yourself, even if the accident wasn’t your fault.
+Uninsured motorist coverage protects you from having to pay out of pocket for damages caused by another driver who is uninsured.

 Why are Georgia’s rates so low?

-In addition to climbing rates, Georgia has seen a big increase in auto repair costs over the past few years.
-All in all, it’s not a cheap state to insure or repair a car.
+In addition to rising insurance rates, Georgia has seen a big increase in auto repair costs over the past few years.

 What if I’m in the military?

-Remember that JD Power study that I mentioned earlier?
-USAA scored the highest for customer service satisfaction (often by a large margin) in almost every single region it offered service.
-I also contacted a few body shops during my research, asking about which companies were the easiest or worst to work with, and almost everyone praised the company as the gold standard for car insurance — including the attorney I interviewed during my research.
+Remember that JD Power study that was mentioned earlier?
+USAA scored the highest for customer service satisfaction (often by a large margin) in almost every region where it offered service.

 What if I’m not a full-time resident?